Integralist/integralist.co.uk/content/posts/remote-working.md

 I might then move to working from the kitchen so I can look out at my garden and again enjoy some sunshine and scenery as the sun moves around during the day.
 But again, I do mainly work from my office space, especially when I have meetings or I feel I really need to concentrate.

+If you listen to music while working then that can actually be a cause of distraction.
+For me, if I need to focus (or am working on something I'm unsure about) I tend to find music with lyrics generally distracts me so I'll listen to genres like jazz, classical or downbeat instrumental (trip hop'ish stuff like DJ Crush's "Code 4109").
+But if I'm working on a system I know very well and I'm just churning out stuff like a batch of unit tests, then I can listen to anything.

-You need to get used to recognizing when you're distracted and to combat that however it makes sense for you.
+Ultimately you need to get used to recognizing when you're distracted and to combat that however it makes sense for you.

 ### How can I stay healthy?